DAMMXVI/ContactWebApplication2/readme.md

 # Contact-Web-Application
-## Contact Web Application with Asp.net MVC
+## Contact Web Application with PHP Laravel Framework

-This project is phone contact application which made with Asp.NET MVC.
-CRUD operations were realized with C# in it.
+This project is phone contact application which made with PHP Laravel Framework.
+CRUD operations were realized with PHP in it.
 Additionally Popup operation and language options were added.
 Search operation was realized with Jquery and AJAX.

 ### Used technologys, programming languages, platforms, frameworks, libraries, methods, databases